Our Culture

 Climate Change Takes Center Stage

 Scientists have long warned about climate change.
-The release of greenhouse gases from human activities has warmed the earth by about 1.1C since the beginning of the 19th century.
-Without substantial action to reduce emissions on the part of governments, companies, and the general population, the planet is expected to warm by another 2.8 C by the end of the century.2 The Intergovernmental Panel on Climate Change (IPCC), a U.N. body, has made clear that we must stay within 2 C—but ideally 1.5 C—to avoid catastrophic effects from climate change.
+The release of greenhouse gases from human activities has warmed the earth by about 1.1°C since the beginning of the 19th century.
+Without substantial action to reduce emissions on the part of governments, companies, and the general population, the planet is expected to warm by another 2.6°C to 3.1°C over the course of this century.2 The Intergovernmental Panel on Climate Change (IPCC), a U.N. body, has made clear that we must stay within 2°C—but ideally 1.5°C—to avoid catastrophic effects from climate change.
 It is estimated that target can only be achieved if carbon dioxide emissions reach net-zero by 2050.3

 As the scientific evidence mounts, several trends have moved the issue of climate change to the top of the agenda for investors, companies, and policymakers.

 First, and probably most obvious, the physical effects of climate change are compounding and becoming more pronounced.
 We have seen more frequent and severe floods, droughts, wildfires, hurricanes, tornadoes, and other devastating events that threaten people’s lives and livelihoods and that disrupt local economies.
 For instance, climate change is making heat waves longer, hotter, and deadlier.
-In the United States, extreme heat kills more people each year than any other kind of natural disaster, and researchers estimate that 37 percent of those deaths are directly related to climate change.4
+In the United States, extreme heat kills more people each year than any other kind of natural disaster, and according to the World Health Organization, researchers estimate that 37 percent of global heat-related deaths are directly related to climate change.4 Further delays in action, with temperatures rising to just under 2°C, are projected to cause annual heat-related deaths to rise 370 percent by mid-century.5

 Finally, policy action is also picking up around the globe.
 New laws and regulations are being implemented with increasing speed, scale, and breadth, and we believe this trend will only continue.
-To date, 193 countries and the European Union (EU) have signed the Paris Agreement, a landmark international agreement to keep global warming to well below 2 C and preferably limit it to 1.5 C. More countries are putting their emissions reduction commitments into law.
+To date, 196 countries and the European Union (EU) have signed the Paris Agreement, a landmark international agreement to keep global warming to well below 2°C and preferably limit it to 1.5°C. More countries are putting their emissions reduction commitments into law.
 Several have set deadlines to phase out automobiles with internal combustion engines.

 Action has spread to financial markets as well.
-The EU is rolling out a substantial regulatory package focused on promoting sustainable practices in financial markets.
-The United Kingdom was one of the first countries to mandate that large companies and financial institutions align with recommendations of the Task Force on Climate-related Financial Disclosures (TCFD),5 and the U.S. Securities and Exchange Commission is considering implementing similar climate disclosure requirements for companies.6
+The EU has been rolling out a substantial regulatory package focused on promoting sustainable practices in financial markets.
+The United Kingdom was one of the first countries to mandate that large companies and financial institutions align with recommendations of the Task Force on Climate-related Financial Disclosures (TCFD),6 and on March 6, 2024, the U.S. Securities and Exchange Commission adopted climate disclosure requirements for companies.7

 Investors Prioritize Climate Change